antirez/dump1090/README.md

 * Interactive mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
 * TCP server streaming and recceiving raw data to/from connected clients (using --net).
+* Embedded HTTP server that displays the currently detected aircrafts on Google Map.

 Installation
 ---